LORD-MicroStrain/mip_sdk/README.md

 * MICROSTRAIN_ENABLE_TCP - Builds the included socket library (default enabled).
 * MICROSTRAIN_ENABLE_LOGGING - Builds logging functionality into the library.
 The user is responsible for configuring a logging callback (default enabled)
 * MICROSTRAIN_LOGGING_MAX_LEVEL - Max log level the SDK is allowed to log.
 If this is defined, any log level logged at a higher level than this will result in a noop regardless of runtime configuration.
 Useful if you want some logs, but do not want the overhead compiled into the code.
 * MICROSTRAIN_TIMESTAMP_TYPE - Overrides the default timestamp type.
-See the timestamps section in the documentation.
+See [Timestamps](https://lord-microstrain.github.io/mip_sdk_documentation/latest/timestamps.html) in the documentation.
 * MICROSTRAIN_ENABLE_CPP - Causes the src/cpp directory to be included in the build (default enabled).
 Disable to turn off the C++ api.
 * MIP_ENABLE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory.
 * MIP_ENABLE_DIAGNOSTICS - Adds some counters to various entities which can serve as a debugging aid.